A1Liu/a1liu.github.io/src/_collections/_posts/2019-01-22-building-a-domain-specific-language.md

   - Operators should also include spaces
 * Simple
   - Shouldn't have weird symbols with important semantic meaning
-  - In general language should have minimal, predictable syntax
+  - In general, language should have minimal, predictable syntax
 * Abstracted
   - Implementation shouldn't be considered when writing in this language
   - The language should just *work*, without the need for anything crazy